 Plan ahead, and be sure to designate any food or drink buying to friends if you’re not able to provide everything.
 Make sure you show up early – at least 2-3 hours prior to the game – to make sure you get a good spot.
 Bring your own drinks, but also make sure you pace yourself.
 Set up a couple of garbage bags or cans.
 Finally, keep pick up games to a minimum to make sure you don’t risk ruining anyone else’s time by throwing a stray ball.

 What do I need to bring for tailgating?

-Beyond good food, drinks and a grill, you’ll need to make sure you have a group flag, a small gazebo or umbrella, a portable propane generator, extra power cords (just in case), grill covers, trash bags, and toilet paper (you never know).
+Beyond good food, drinks and a grill, you’ll need to make sure you have a group flag, a small gazebo or umbrella, a portable propane generator, extra power cords (just in case), grill covers, a good soft-sided cooler, trash bags, and toilet paper (you never know).

 What are the best tailgate recipes?

 Name any classic BBQ favorite and you’re along the right lines for good tailgate recipes.
 Beyond the usual feast of burgers, nachos and hot dogs, I like to make things like pulled pork cups, apple pies, spicy chicken wings, chicken skewers, and pizza tarts.

 Last update on 2021-04-26 / Affiliate links / Images from Amazon Product Advertising API